EEDTrackerEU

 Track Article 11 audit and energy-management implementation separately

 Audit and energy-management implementation should be tracked as scheme records, not only as energy-savings records.
-The grounding shows why: Member States have used mandatory programmes, voluntary agreements, registries, incentives, and different quality or qualification criteria, so a simple cross-country rate can hide important implementation differences.
+The source support shows why: Member States have used mandatory programmes, voluntary agreements, registries, incentives, and different quality or qualification criteria, so a simple cross-country rate can hide important implementation differences.

 For each affected entity, capture whether it is in the obligated population, how the national rule identifies that population, whether an audit or energy management system satisfies the requirement, who approved the evidence, and whether national transposition or qualification rules create a caveat.